mortendahl/mortendahl.github.io/_posts/2017-04-17-private-deep-learning-with-mpc.md

 ---
 layout:     post
 title:      "Private Deep Learning with MPC"
 subtitle:   "A Simple Tutorial from Scratch"
 date:       2017-04-17 12:00:00
 header-img: "img/post-bg-01.jpg"
 author:     "Morten Dahl"
-twitter_username: "mortendahlcs"
+twitter:    "mortendahlcs"
-github_username:  "mortendahl"
+github:     "mortendahl"
+linkedin:   "mortendahlcs"
 ---

 Inspired by a recent blog post about mixing deep learning and homomorphic encryption (see [*Building Safe A.I.*](http://iamtrask.github.io/2017/03/17/safe-ai/)) I thought it'd be interesting do to the same using *secure multi-party computation* instead of homomorphic encryption.